Cervical Screening Test frequently asked questions

 A Cervical Screening Test is a quick and simple procedure to check the health of your cervix.
 The test will look for human papillomavirus (HPV).
 A number of cells are taken from your cervix and sent to a laboratory for testing.
 The way the test is done will look and feel the same as when you had a Pap smear.
 Your cervix is the opening of the uterus ('neck of the womb') and is at the top of your vagina (see the diagram below).
 For more information visit What is the Cervical Screening Test?

 The Cervical Screening Test is more accurate than a Pap smear at detecting early stage HPV.
 HPV is a common virus that can cause changes to cells in your cervix, which in rare cases can develop into cervical cancer.
 By detecting a HPV infection early, it allows your healthcare provider to monitor the infection and intervene if required.
-This is why every woman aged 25 to 74 should have regular Cervical Screening Tests.
+This is why every woman aged 25 to 74 who has ever been sexually active, should have regular Cervical Screening Tests.

 The Cervical Screening Test will look and feel the same as the Pap smear.
 However, the Pap smear only looked for cell changes in the cervix, whereas the Cervical Screening Test looks for the HPV which can lead to cell changes in the cervix.